Trustees of Tomorrow Exchange Program

 Phase 1—10 Day U.S. Exchange

-- A team of three Ukrainian high school students, one from each of Kryvyi Rih, Kyiv, and Ternopil, travels to Silicon Valley, California, U.S.A, for a 10-day exchange.
+- A team of three Ukrainian high school students, one from each of Kryvyi Rih, Kyiv, and Chernivtsi, travels to Portland, California, U.S.A, for a 10-day exchange.

-- A team of three high school students in Silicon Valley is primarily responsible for exchange planning and implementation.
+- A team of three high school students in Portland is primarily responsible for exchange planning and implementation.
 These high school students host the Ukrainian visitors in their homes

 - The participants are based at Stanford University during the day, receiving mentorship from the fellows of Stanford’s Ukrainian Emerging Leaders Program and Stanford students and faculty